 The term High voltage in South Africa refers to any voltage rated above 33kV (36kV Um) up to about 275kV.
-On this Topic, I will cover the conductor selection, insulation level, constructional requirements and installation requirements that are necessary to consider when selecting a high voltage cable and it is important to take note that this is just a guide and not in any way conclusive.
+This article covers the conductor selection, insulation level, constructional requirements and installation requirements that are necessary to consider when selecting a high voltage cable and it is important to take note that this is just a guide and not in any way conclusive.

 High Voltage cables in the past have been of oil filled type; some of paper insulation impregnated with oil and now most of the cables are made of cross-linked polyethylene (XLPE) hence in selecting the cables it is necessary to consider some existing infrastructure for example tying into an existing paper and oil cables to ensure proper compatibility on the accessories and operational characteristics.
 XLPE has become the HV cable insulation of choice because of its higher operating temperature, higher current rating and lower maintenance costs.